 Reading aloud with children allows parents to connect with them in new ways.
 While children learn from the behaviors and values their parents model to them, storytelling has a way of simplifying complex concepts like morality and virtue, making them easy to understand and internalize.

-Amanda Walker, assistant Lower School Principal, shares how reading aloud has given her unique opportunities to connect with her children.
+Amanda Walker, assistant Elementary School Principal, shares how reading aloud has given her unique opportunities to connect with her children.
 She credits this practice for allowing parents “to connect with your child and maybe have conversations you wouldn’t have otherwise, or skip off to fantasyland together.”

 Characters in stories often face fearsome challenges and moral dilemmas.
 The predicaments in which these characters find themselves tend to spark conversations with children about heroic virtue, emotional processing, and morality.
 “There are so many themes that you can actually tie into faith and choices, friendship, honesty, integrity, and family,” Walker says about reading the Harry Potter series with her eldest children.